A Groovy Kind of Love: Background

 "A Groovy Kind of Love" consists of lyrics written by Bayer Sager and Wine, with music by Muzio Clementi.
-Composition of the song took place at Bayer Sager's home in New York City, only a few blocks away from the Brill Building and 1650 Broadway.
+Composition of the song took place at Bayer Sager's home in New York City, a few blocks away from the Brill Building and 1650 Broadway.
 Those buildings housed numerous music publishing companies and record labels, including Wine and Bayer Sager's label, Allegro Music (later Screen Gems); the buildings also contained facilities for songwriting and composition.
 However, Bayer Sager's residence was preferred because it was more comfortable, and more private.
 Wine composed the music, and Bayer Sager wrote the lyrics.

 The title was an early use of the slang word "groovy", and both women were interested in using the word because they recognized it as new and "happening".
-Wine said, "Carole came up with 'Groovy kinda… groovy kinda… groovy…' and we're all just saying, 'Kinda groovy, kinda groovy, kinda…' and I don't exactly know who came up with "Love", but it was 'Groovy kind of love'.
+Wine said, "Carole came up with 'Groovy kinda... groovy kinda... groovy...' and we're all just saying, 'Kinda groovy, kinda groovy, kinda...' and I don't exactly know who came up with "Love", but it was 'Groovy kind of love'.
 And we did it.
 We wrote it in 20 minutes.
 It was amazing.
 Just flew out of our mouths, and at the piano, it was a real quick and easy song to write."

 The melody is from the Rondo from Muzio Clementi's Sonatina, Opus 36, No. 5.
 Even though Wine and Sager claim full songwriting credits, they mainly wrote the lyrics and just slightly modified Clementi's music.
 Bayer Sager originally pitched the song to pop star Lesley Gore in early 1965, but Gore's producer at the time, Shelby Singleton, rejected it, as he found the word "groovy" too slangy.